tamdaz/crygen/.github/PULL_REQUEST_TEMPLATE.md

 > If this PR is intended to resolve an issue, please indicate the issue reference.

 ## Description

-Please give more details about this PR and explain why have you made these changes.
+Please explain why did you made these changes for this PR.

 ## Issue reference(s)

-If this PR references one or many issues, please indicate their numbers (e.g: #1)
+If this PR references one or many issues, please indicate their numbers in a list.